nicolasdasriaux/practical-immutability/practical-immutability-2.md

 * Mutability of **variables** `!=` Mutability of **objects**
 * Immutability of **objects**
-  - Cannot mutate the object or collection
+  - Cannot mutate the fields of the object or collection
   - As seen so far
 * Immutability of **variables** (local variable, parameter)
   - Cannot change the value (or reference) contained in the variable